correctdev/fsdproject1/readme.md

 Prerequisites:
 Have the news database installed

- to install the news database download and unzip newsdata.zip then run the following command in your terminal.
+ popluate the news database download and unzip newsdata.zip then run the following command in your terminal.
     psql -d news -f newsdata.sql

 Now that you have data it time to create the psql views need to run the program.
 Run the following command in your terminal.